SourceLizi/waidps/README.md

 Update
 ======
-+ now you can run oui.py to update oui
++ now you can run oui.py to update oui(run it in python3)
 + latest oui data
 + fix the bug of incomplete station probe display